November/December 2020

-‘News’ items report briefly on important scientific news or developing stories (e.g. progress with regard to the SKA or new power generation systems, early findings from a research team).
+‘News’ items report briefly on important scientific news or research in progress.
 Currency and relevance are the critical considerations for News items.

 Book Reviews are reviews of books that are usually of a scientific and scholarly nature and whose subject matter meets the requirements of the journal – i.e. books that are written in a language and style that would make them comprehensible (and of interest) to readers from a range of scientific disciplines.
 Book Reviews generally are commissioned but unsolicited submissions are considered, as are suggestions of books for review.
 Book Reviews are normally not longer than 1000 words but exceptions are occasionally considered if the nature of the book warrants greater detail.